Foot Locker

 Improving transactional emails for clarity

-Foot Locker sends millions of transactional emails monthly, but the current format was cluttered and difficult for customers to understand, especially on mobile devices.
-This led to confusion and frustration for our customers trying to get key information.
+Foot Locker sends millions of transactional emails monthly, but their format was cluttered and difficult for customers to understand, especially on mobile devices.
+This led to confusion and frustration for customers trying to access key information.

 Role: